digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 #.
 Open a new terminal window and navigate to your project directory, ``quickstart``.

 #.
-To initialize the ledger with some parties and contracts we use :doc:`DAML Script </daml-script/index>` by running ``daml script --dar .daml/dist/quickstart-0.0.1.dar --script-name Setup:initialize --ledger-host localhost --ledger-port 6865 --static-time``
+To initialize the ledger with some parties and contracts we use :doc:`DAML Script </daml-script/index>` by running ``daml script --dar .daml/dist/quickstart-0.0.1.dar --script-name Main:initialize --ledger-host localhost --ledger-port 6865 --static-time``

    .. _quickstart-navigator: